AndyBettger/Plexamp-NFC-Listener/README.md

   The NFC tap-to-play and Now Playing screen are fast, but general Plexamp UI can lag on slower models.
 - PN532 NFC HAT – In I2C mode.
 The tested working version is available [here](https://thepihut.com/products/nfc-hat-for-raspberry-pi-pn532)
   with documentation [here](https://www.waveshare.com/wiki/PN532_NFC_HAT)
-- Chromium browser (preinstalled on Raspberry Pi OS)
+- Chromium browser (usually preinstalled on Raspberry Pi OS)
 - A Plex Pass account to use Plexamp Headless
 - Python 3.9+ and pip
 - Internet access to install dependencies